 3. Use natural scents to pamper your five senses.
 Natural aromas that remind of sweet foods set off endorphins that impact our sense of feeling good.
 Medical experiments have shown that vanilla fragrance reduces stress and anxiety and has an impact on the emotional brain.
 Rose and licorice scents help when you feel overwhelmed.
 Lemon is invigorating and refreshing.
 Lavender helps with insomnia and helps you relax.
 Incorporate cinnamon or vanilla in your cooking.
 The sweetness we associate with these smells bring in Earth Element (summer), and are mood-altering in all their associations with sweetness.

-- Munch on some crunchy foods.
-This could be the reason why all the people I know LOVE to go to the movies on rainy days!
+Munch on some crunchy foods.
+This could be the reason all the people I know LOVE to go to the movies on rainy days!
 You see the crunchiness of the chewing popcorn stimulates a nerve that signals the brain to release some mood-enhancing chemicals.
 The mouth has more nerve ending localized in one area of the body.
-Eat a whole apple or snack on sunflower seeds to energize your day.
+Eat a whole apple or snack on sunflower seeds to have more energy throughout your day!

 8. Listen to music that uplifts.
 You know the songs that make you want to move and get you singing along.
 Play Baroque music to support focus, learning and vitality.
 The interval of a fifth in Baroque harmonizes and energizes!
 The Brainwave Symphony is a wonderful option.*

 9. Spend time with people and pet having fun!
 Petting your pet can create soothing endorphin response.
 Make time to be with dear friends!
 Smiling supports your immune system.
 Work with the Inner Smile Meditation from the book, Free Your Breath, Free Your Life by Dennis Lewis.
 Think of reasons to smile.
 Use these memories when you need a pick me up of energy.
 A few moments go a long way to brighten your day!